GlennColpaert/IoTDemos/labs/DeviceToCloudInMinutes.md

 <img src="https://github.com/GlennColpaert/IoTDemos/blob/master/media/walkthrough/03_streamanalyticscreation.png" />

 ### Create ServiceBus Namespace and Queue
 When a telemetry message hits a certain **temperature threshold** our Stream Analytics job will post a message on a **ServiceBus Queue**.
-Thefore we are creating the ServiceBus namespace and queue in this step.
+Therefore we are creating the ServiceBus namespace and queue in this step.

 Create a namespace, give it a appropriate name and select the correct Resource Group.
 Below is an example of what your configuration should look like.